dohertyguirand/Contact_Finding/README.md

 b.
 Result = Driver.getData([pdf ids], [use tables], [primes file name], [job titles file name], [evaluations spread sheet file name], [desired results csv file name])

 Stats
-a.
-Accuracy : 66.5%
+1)	Accuracy : 66.5%
-b.
-Recall : 70.4%
+2)	Recall : 70.4%
-c.
-Precision : 63.3%
+3)	Precision : 63.3%
-d.
-False-negative Rate : 29.6%
+4)	False-negative Rate : 29.6%

 How to improve
-a.
-Improve the algorithm used to match names with their job title.
+1)	Improve the algorithm used to match names with their job title.
 We are currently, looking through a large list of job titles and looking for names around each job title found in the document.
 There is no sorting or formal way to decipher a person’s job title.
-b.
-Have a way to sort each person by their organization.
+2)	Have a way to sort each person by their organization.

 Code Structure
-a.
-There are two classes in this program
-i.
-Driver
-1. Driver is the main class.
+1)	Driver is the main class.
 It deals with getting all of the information and organizing it into a cvs file.
 It gets the metadata from the online server.
-All of the contact information comes from the ContactFinder object from the class Mining. ii.
-Mining
+All of the contact information comes from the ContactFinder object from the class Mining.
-1. Mining is the meat of the program.
+2)	Mining is the meat of the program.
 It has an object called ContactFinder.
 When a ContactFinder object is created, it finds the names and organizations listed in the evaluations given in one of its parameters.
 Driver creates this object and then gets all of the information using the get_tag_list method.